 Dependent measure of self-control

-Compute difference scores by subtracting the dollar value that participants were willing to pay for the distant future versions of each of the four scenarios from the amount they were willing to pay for the immediate versions.
+Compute difference scores by subtracting the dollar value that participants were willing to pay for the distant-future versions of each of the four scenarios from the amount they were willing to pay for the immediate versions.
 Larger differences scores indicate stronger preferences for immediate over delayed rewards and hence a lack of self-control.

 Difference scores can be analyzed with a 2 (construal level: high vs. low) x 4 (scenario: restaurant, DVD player, movie, bookstore) MANOVA, if assumptions of this statistical test are met (e.g., normality, absence of multivariate outliers, linearity, absence of multicollinearity, equality of covariance matrices).